WCSC/wcsc.github.io/guides/nestor/ISPsetup.md

 ![Section9](https://i.imgur.com/Ypjs1pV.png)

-- Select if you want to encrypt your home directory I advice to select no for this test lab
+- Select if you want to encrypt your home directory `I advice to select no for this test lab`

 ![Section9](https://i.imgur.com/Tfju0kx.png)

-- Select your Time zone if the one shown is correct press yes otherwise press no
+- Select your `Time zone` if the one shown is correct press yes otherwise press no

 ![Selection9](https://i.imgur.com/FHvvLvn.png)

-- Select Partition disks select the default the one on the picture.
+- Select Partition disks select the `default` the one on the picture.

 ![Selection9](https://i.imgur.com/ed9XOYY.png)

-- Select disk partition the default
+- Select disk partition the `default`

 ![Selection9](https://i.imgur.com/VGm3bD6.png)

-- On the next step select YES on configure LVM
+- On the next step select `YES` on configure LVM

 ![Selection9](https://i.imgur.com/btRTEMa.png)
 ![Selection9](https://i.imgur.com/K0Xme6H.png)

-- Select the partition size you need to leave it as default
+- Select the partition size `you need to leave it as default`

 ![Selection9](https://i.imgur.com/TiERK5h.png)

-- Press yes on write the changes to disks
+- Press `yes` on write the changes to disks

 ![Selection9](https://i.imgur.com/eTfOxHK.png)

-- Do not set a proxy leave black and press continue
+- `Do not` set a proxy leave black and press continue

 ![Selection9](https://i.imgur.com/ywLngCl.png)

 - The update question is all up to you.
-Can be setup to no auto updates or install security updates automatically
+Can be setup to `no auto updates` or `install security updates automatically`

 ![Selection9](https://i.imgur.com/2MzOrqS.png)

-- On the sofware selection for this lab leave default
+- On the `sofware selection` for this lab `leave default`

 ![Selection9](https://i.imgur.com/325nEqo.png)

-- on the install the grub boot loader question select YES
+- on the install the grub boot loader question select `YES`

 ![Selection9](https://i.imgur.com/ilxTd3J.png)

-- On the last question select continue
+- On the last question select `continue`

 ![Selection9](https://i.imgur.com/az5SGZO.png)

 ## Ubuntu Server Configuration <a id="Third"></a>

-3. After Reboot log in into computer with the username you setup early and enter password to log in
+3. After Reboot log in into computer with the `username` you setup early and enter `password` to log in

 ![Selection9](https://i.imgur.com/HjsqfkV.png)
 ![Selection9](https://i.imgur.com/avlp5hu.png)

+- First step run `sudo apt-get update` `sudo apt-get upgrade` to make sure the system is up to date.
 - Enable ipv4 routing on Ubuntu.
 By default Ubuntu doesn't allow for routing on IP traffic.
-- To get this done you will need to edit `sysctl.conf`.
+- To get this done you will need to edit `sysctl.conf` which is on the directory /etc/.
 - This can be done by using nano like so, `sudo nano /etc/sysctl.conf`.
-- It will require your root password since it effect the entire system when you edit this file.
+- It will require your `root password` since it effect the entire system when you edit this file.

 ![Selection9](https://i.imgur.com/cWJB3p5.png)
 ![Selection9](https://i.imgur.com/nkxml1h.png)

-- Go to the line that say `Uncomment the next line to enable packet forwarding for IPv4` and the remove the symbol `#` by removing the # sign this will make the program read and use that line to enable packet forwarding.
+- Go to the line that say `Uncomment the next line to enable packet forwarding for IPv4` and the remove the symbol `#` by removing the `#` sign this will make the program read and use that line to `enable packet forwarding`.

 ![Selection9](https://i.imgur.com/LJgDvBJ.png)